Firefox version history: Firefox 153 through 164

+Firefox 155 was released on September 1, 2026, adding Smart Window for all users in the USA, Canada, and France to try out; personalized resume conversation starters to help users quickly return to topics they’ve been working on; faster response to Assistant with Exa web search source citations to provide accurate, trustworthy web grounding in roughly 1/5 the time; Organized Tabs suggesting better groupings of users' related tabs and giving each group a clearer, more descriptive name; the ability to show how many trackers it has blocked in the address bar, making built-in privacy protections easier to see while browsing; Nintendo Switch Pro and compatible aftermarket controllers fully working in web games on Windows, with the directional pad and analog sticks correctly mapped; the ability for containers to be reordered in Settings, and the new order being used wherever containers are listed; and support for the Marathi and Urdu languages in the Translations feature.

+Firefox 156 was released on September 15, 2026, setting the browser on macOS to open automatically when the computer starts up, from the Startup section of Settings; adding localized Wikipedia and occasional sponsored suggestions in the address bar in France, Germany, and Italy; and improving the startup speed of the built-in PDF viewer and memory and CPU usage when the browser displays large JPEG images scaled down to fit a page.

 CPU architectures

 x86 family

 Native 64-bit builds are officially supported on Linux, macOS, and Windows (since version 42).

 Mozilla made Firefox for 64-bit Linux a priority with the release of Firefox 4, labeling it as tier 1 priority.
 Since being labeled tier 1, Mozilla has been providing official 64-bit releases for its browser for Linux.
 Vendor-backed 64-bit support has existed for Linux distributions such as Novell/SUSE Linux, Red Hat Enterprise Linux, and Ubuntu prior to Mozilla's 64-bit support, even though vendors were faced with the challenge of having to turn off the 64-bit JIT compiler due to its instability prior to Firefox 4.

 The official releases of Firefox for macOS are universal builds that include both 32-bit and 64-bit versions of the browser in one package, and have been this way since Firefox 4.
 A typical browsing session uses a combination of the 64-bit browser process and a 32-bit plugin process, because some popular plugins still are 32-bit.
 As of April 19, 2017, Firefox 53 has dropped support for 32-bit macOS.

 The 32-bit and 64-bit versions of Windows can be used to run 32-bit Firefox.
 In late 2012, Mozilla announced 64-bit Windows builds would be stopped but later reversed the decision.
 As of April 2015, 64-bit Windows builds are available as 38.0 Beta and newer.
 64-bit builds for Windows are officially supported as of November 2015 with the release of Firefox 42.